-CVSSD recognizes that the majority of counties in Oregon include rural areas, however, for the purpose of awarding SASP funds, CVSSD, in consultation with the SASP Subcommittee, has selected to use a narrow frontier county-based definition promulgated by the National Center for Frontier Communities.
+CVSSD recognizes that the majority of counties in Oregon include rural areas, however, for the purpose of awarding SASP funds, CVSSD, in consultation with other stake holders, has selected to use a narrow frontier county-based definition promulgated by the National Center for Frontier Communities.
 Counties are designated as frontier based on total population, total land and water area, and population density.
 In Oregon, there are ten (10) counties that meet this narrow definition:

-- Baker Malheur
+- Baker

 - Gilliam

+- Grant

+- Harney

+- Lake

+- Malheur

-Morrow
+- Morrow

-- Grant Sherman
+- Sherman

+- Wallowa

-- Harney Wallowa - Lake Wheeler
+- Wheeler

 CVSSD believes that awarding bonus points to frontier counties is an effective method for addressing the threshold and funding issues cited in Executive Order No. 07-02, the special considerations espoused by the National Center for Frontier Communities, as well as the OVW requirement to equitably distribute grants and grant funds within the state and between urban and rural area.

-Applicants qualifying for bonus points have to pass the Minimum Qualifications as described in Section V.A.1. and receive a minimum of seventy-five (75) standard points as described in Section V.2.a. in order to qualify for bonus points.
+Applicants qualifying for bonus points have to pass the Minimum Qualifications as described in Section VI.A.
+Step 1 and receive a minimum of seventy (75) standard points as described in Section VI.A.
+Step 2 in order to qualify for bonus points.

-Applicants proposing to deliver services in only one or more of the ten (10) counties meeting the frontier definition described above may be eligible for five (5) bonus points.
+Applicants proposing to deliver services in only one or more of the ten (10) counties meeting the frontier definition described above may be eligible for up to five (5) bonus points.

-Applicants proposing to deliver services in one or more of the ten (10) counties meeting the frontier definition described above and in a geographical area outside of the defined frontier counties may be eligible for one to four (4) bonus points.
+Applicants proposing to deliver services in one or more of the ten (10) counties meeting the frontier definition described above and in a geographical area outside of the defined frontier counties may be eligible for up to five (5) bonus points.

 c.
 Population Specific Organization Bonus Points: Ten (10) points may be awarded to applications submitted by applicants meeting the criteria for a population specific organization.
-Applicants qualifying for the ten (10) population specific organization bonus points must meet all of the Criteria for Population Specific Organizations, and substantiate, to the satisfaction of the Review Team, that the following criteria have been met based on the applicant's response to question B.3.a. on Form C, Population Specific Criteria.
+Applicants qualifying for the ten (10) population specific organization bonus points must meet all of the Criteria for Population Specific Organizations, and substantiate, to the satisfaction of the Review Team, that the following criteria have been met based on the applicant's response to question B.3.a. on Form E, Population Specific Criteria.